History of Jersey: Post-Liberation

-The event which has had the most far-reaching effect on Jersey in modern times is the growth of the finance industry in the island from the 1960s onwards,:287 which has led to debate that Jersey constitutes a tax haven.
+21st century

 Jersey's role as a finance centre has occasionally brought the island global media attention.
 For example in 2017, the Paradise Papers – a global leak of confidential documents relating to offshore investments – revealed that Apple had made two international subsidiaries tax resident in Jersey in 2015.

 In 2008, a police investigation at Haut de la Garenne children's home found a record of abuse at the home dating back since liberation.
 More than 500 alleged offences were recorded and eight people were prosecuted.

+As of 2024 Jersey Heritage is inviting locals to nominate sites of natural and cultural significance for potential UNESCO Global Geopark status, highlighting geological features like Anne Port and Portelet Bay alongside historical landmarks such as Le Dolmen des Geonnais and St Clement’s Church, to showcase Jersey's unique heritage and join the network of 213 Global Geoparks worldwide.